-Are you looking to get a head start on your medical school journey?
+Are you ready to get a head start on your medical school journey?
 Good thinking!
-Here we cover how to prepare for pre-med as a high school student.
+We’ll cover how to prepare for pre-med as a high school student.

-The path to med school from high school is a long educational journey, and it can feel overwhelming when you don’t know where to start.
+The path to med school from high school is a long educational journey, and it can feel overwhelming if you don’t know where to start.
 The good news is we’ve got you covered!
-Learning the steps to prepare for pre-med in high school is an excellent move and a great way to prepare for medical school early on.
+Learning the steps to prepare for pre-med in high school is an excellent move and a great way to prepare for medical school.

 Follow along to learn every step you should take as a high school student aspiring to become a physician.
-This complete guide will cover how to prepare for pre-med, recommended courses, and more.
+We’ll cover how to prepare for pre-med, recommended courses, and more.
+Let’s get started!

-Here are a few things you can do as a high school student to prepare yourself for your pre-med years.
-Keep in mind that these are only our suggestions.
-If you’re motivated to find local opportunities in the fields of medicine or science, you should absolutely do so!
-There are plenty of opportunities out there for young future physicians.
+Here are a few things you can do as a high school student to prepare yourself for pre-med.
+There are plenty of opportunities out there for young future physicians!

-If you’re considering a career in medicine, you should explore the different areas of medicine before choosing one path.
-It’s important to know how many years of education are required for each area you are interested in, potential salary options, and job satisfaction rates.
+If you’re considering a medical career, explore the different areas of medicine before choosing one path.
+It’s important to know how many years of education are required for each area you’re interested in, potential salaries, and job satisfaction rates.
 How long it takes to become a doctor depends on your chosen speciality!

-The Association of American Medical Colleges (AAMC) offers an “Aspiring Docs” fact sheet for young students to learn the basic ins and outs of medical school.
-We also offer plenty of articles on how to become a doctor and how long it takes to become different types of doctors.
+The Association of American Medical Colleges (AAMC) offers an “Aspiring Docs” fact sheet for students to learn the ins and outs of medical school.

-Keep in mind you don’t need to make any decisions now!
-You should do plenty of research to help yourself make an informed decision later on.
+Remember, you don’t need to make any decisions now!
+You should do plenty of research to help yourself make an informed decision later.
 For now, focus on doing well in school and learning as much as you can.

-Attending science or medical summer camps is an excellent way to show initiative in your pre-med application.
-Summer camps like these can range anywhere from a day to several weeks and typically take place from May to August.
+Attending science or medical summer camps or pre-college summer programs are excellent ways to show initiative on your pre-med and medical school applications.
+These summer opportunities can range anywhere from a day to several weeks and typically take place from May to August.

-Take a look at your local paper, science centers, hospitals, and universities to see if there’s a science or medical summer camp available near you.
+Take a look at your local paper, science centers, hospitals, and universities to see if there’s a science or medical summer camp available near you (or online options).

-An independent study or a “self-study” is a great option for high school students who don’t have a lot of in-person opportunities nearby.
+An independent study or a “self-study” is a great option for high school students who don’t have many in-person opportunities nearby.
 To conduct a self-study, you simply have to set a goal and measure your progress.

 There are several other high school jobs that may help you along your journey to medical school as well.
 For example, becoming a lifeguard can help you develop fast reaction time and basic health skills such as injury treatment and CPR.

 When it comes to volunteering, you can’t go wrong.
-Committing your free time to assisting underserved communities or volunteer organizations is an excellent way to show initiative.
-Volunteering isn’t necessarily the most glamorous experience, but it is sure to reward you with perspective and you may even make some new friends.
+Committing your free time to assisting underserved communities or volunteer organizations is an excellent way to show your community spirit.
+Volunteering can reward you with perspective and fulfillment, and you may even make new friends along the way.

-For pre-med, you may want to look at volunteer opportunities that allow you to be in medical spaces, such as your local hospital or clinic.
 Working in soup kitchens or community centers is also a great way to practice listening and learning about others.
-Ultimately, any volunteer opportunities you are drawn to in your local community will look great on your pre-med CV.
+Ultimately, any volunteer opportunities you’re drawn to in your local community will look great on your pre-med CV.

-Participating in an IB program, AP courses, or any courses of elevated difficulty is an excellent way to prepare yourself for the challenging courses in a pre-med degree.
-However, it’s essential to understand that not all universities take IB/AP courses into consideration when reviewing your GPA.
+Participating in an IB program, AP courses, or any courses of elevated difficulty is an excellent way to prepare yourself for a pre-med track’s challenging curriculum.
+However, not all universities consider IB/AP courses when reviewing your GPA on an unweighted scale.

 If you feel that maintaining an excellent GPA might be challenging due to the difficulty of your advanced courses, ensure you seek resources available to you, and do your best not to overload yourself with challenging coursework by taking on too much at one time.

 Here are our answers to some of the most frequently asked questions about how to prepare for pre-med in high school.